 - A meta-analysis concluded that whether pre- or post-cardiac event, depression is prevalent among coronary heart disease patients and is “hazardous.”5

 Whether it’s for their cardiac or mental health, screening and treating patients for depression can improve quality of life.
-Screening for and treating depression may also enhance the therapeutic partnership and improve adherence to recommendations, along with long-term quality of life.
+It may also enhance the therapeutic partnership and improve adherence to recommendations, along with improving long-term quality of life.

-One decade-long study on all-cause mortality and cardiovascular mortality examined more than 3,400 middle-aged men.6 The results indicated that the presence of depressed mood and exhaustion is a middle-ranking risk factor for all-cause and CVD mortality, comparable to hypercholesterolemia and obesity.6 This study highlights the need to widen the lens for cardiometabolic assessment.
+One decade-long study on all-cause mortality and cardiovascular mortality examined more than 3,400 middle-aged men.6 The results indicated that the presence of depressed mood and exhaustion is a middle-ranking risk factor for all-cause and CVD mortality, comparable to hypercholesterolemia and obesity.6 A 2018 study of 1,075 women found a significant prevalence of untreated and undertreated depressive symptoms among women with, or at high risk of developing, cardiovascular disease.7 These studies highlight the need to widen the lens for cardiometabolic assessment.

-Depression and anxiety can significantly impact the course of illness and efficacy of treatment for other conditions.
+Depression and anxiety can also significantly impact the course of illness and efficacy of treatment after a cardiac event.
 For instance, analyses have revealed that patients with comorbid depression after myocardial infarction have a threefold increased risk of death.1

 We know that mental health issues are extremely common across the population.
-In 2012, the Centers for Disease Control and Prevention found that one-third of all visits to a primary care practitioner involved a mental health component.7 Patients with coronary artery disease or heart failure are roughly three times more likely than the general public to have comorbid depression.8 For patients at risk of cardiovascular and cardiometabolic conditions, depression and exhaustion are vital risk factors to consider for public health in general.9
+In 2012, the Centers for Disease Control and Prevention found that one-third of all visits to a primary care practitioner involved a mental health component.8 Patients with coronary artery disease or heart failure are roughly three times more likely than the general public to have comorbid depression.9 For patients at risk of cardiovascular and cardiometabolic conditions, depression and exhaustion are vital risk factors to consider for public health in general.10

 Special Population: Aging Adults

-Statistically, older adults are more likely than those under 60 years of age to have depression and seek treatment from primary care providers.10-11 Depression may be especially common in long-term care settings, with a prevalence of 29%11 compared with 19% in the general population.12 Furthermore, the likelihood of depression increases with each comorbid condition.10 Despite this frequency, at least one meta-analysis concluded that primary care providers are less successful at diagnosing depression in older populations.13
+Statistically, older adults are more likely than those under 60 years of age to have depression and seek treatment from primary care providers.11-12 Depression may be especially common in long-term care settings, with a prevalence of 29%12 compared with 19% in the general population.13 Furthermore, the likelihood of depression increases with each comorbid condition.11 Despite this frequency, at least one meta-analysis concluded that primary care providers are less successful at diagnosing depression in older populations.14

 For those with cardiometabolic and cardiovascular diagnoses, lifestyle prescriptions are common.
 Depression can greatly interfere with the ability to conduct normal life, much less make changes and adapt to new recommendations from a primary care provider.
-There is room to improve in detection and treatment of comorbid depression.
-This can help to achieve improved health outcomes as well as increase patients’ adaptability and resilience to start and adhere to recommended lifestyle changes.
+There is room to improve in the detection and treatment of comorbid depression, and doing so could help to improve outcomes as well as increase patients’ adaptability and resilience to adhere to needed lifestyle changes.

 - Cherry D, McCaig L, Albert M. QuickStats: percentage of mental illness-related physician office visits by persons aged ?18 years, by physician specialty and region — United States, 2012.
 MMWR Morb Mortal Wkly Rep. 2015;64(38):1094. http://www.cdc.gov/mmwr/preview/mmwrhtml/mm6438a8.htm?s_cid=mm6438a8_e